 Allocate 20 GB memory for these services and processes.
-To do so, set yarn.nodemanager.resource.memory-mb=100 GB and yarn.nodemanager.resource.cpu-vcores=28.
+To do so, set yarn.nodemanager.resource.memory-mb=100 GB.

 For more information on tuning YARN, see Tuning YARN.

 Spark Configuration

 After allocating resources to YARN, you define how Spark uses the resources: executor and driver memory, executor allocation, and parallelism.